 In a post-truth era, there are now more agnostics in the garb of being an atheist.
 A Wall Street Journal article reported 44% of Americans ages 18 to 29 identify as religious “none.”
 This presents a unique predicament to the Christian missions, as Christians can no more say, “people are afraid to look at reality in the eye” or “many are lost and searching for answers.”
 The challenge is further compounded by this world being in a constant state of change and an incorrect understanding of apologetics by many Christians.

 Post-truth world and the constant state of change

-- Semantic Gap: These are times, where many words, apart from having their meaning changed over a period of time, also mean differently to different people or culture groups.
+- Semantic Gap: These are times, where many words, apart from having their meaning changed over a period of time, also mean differently to different people or cultural groups.
 For example, words like “silly” which once meant “pitiable” or ‘innocent” now means “lacking in reason.”
-This semantic-shift removes the sting out of an apologist argument, even as words fade, lose their meaning and significance.
+This semantic shift removes the sting out of an apologist argument, even as words fade, lose their meaning and significance.

 Incorrect understanding of Christian apologetics